 Blue Carbon Habitats Installation

-On the occasion of COP26, the Blue Marine Foundation created an immersive video installation representing the climate change mitigation and adaptation benefits offered by blue carbon habitats.
-The video, below, was exhibited in the main café of the Blue Zone (the UN negotiating zone) at COP26, with future iterations during climate-ocean events in 2022 planned.
+On the occasion of COP26, BLUE created an immersive video installation representing the climate change mitigation and adaptation benefits offered by blue carbon habitats.
+The video, below, was exhibited in the main café of the Blue Zone (the UN negotiating zone) at COP26, with future iterations during climate-ocean events in 2022 planned, including at the UN Ocean Conference.
 The video is also permanently on display in the Calouste Gulbenkian Wing, inaugurated in November 2021, at the Lisbon Planetarium.
 The Foundation funded the development of the film with £58,500.